aws-samples/eks-workshop-v2/website/docs/observability/high-availability/04-node-failure-partial-fis.md

 By leveraging AWS FIS for such experiments, you gain several advantages:

-1. Repeatability: You can run this experiment multiple times to ensure consistent behavior.
+1. **Repeatability**: You can run this experiment multiple times to ensure consistent behavior.
-2. Automation: FIS allows you to schedule regular resilience tests, ensuring your system maintains its fault-tolerant capabilities over time.
+2. **Automation**: FIS allows you to schedule regular resilience tests, ensuring your system maintains its fault-tolerant capabilities over time.
-3. Comprehensive testing: You can create more complex scenarios involving multiple AWS services to test your entire application stack.
+3. **Comprehensive testing**: You can create more complex scenarios involving multiple AWS services to test your entire application stack.
-4. Controlled chaos: FIS provides a safe, managed environment for conducting chaos engineering experiments without risking unintended damage to your production systems.
+4. **Controlled chaos**: FIS provides a safe, managed environment for conducting chaos engineering experiments without risking unintended damage to your production systems.

 Regular execution of such experiments helps build confidence in your system's resilience and provides valuable insights for continuous improvement of your architecture and operational procedures.